 Many people love how ivy plants look, and this makes them want to keep them indoors.

 The problem with this is that ivy plants are sort of notoriously hard to keep indoors for many people.
-They can be a bit finicky, but that doesn’t mean that ivy plants can’t thrive as indoor houseplants.
+They can be a bit finicky, but that doesn’t mean that they can’t thrive as indoor houseplants.

 Keep reading to learn about several potential reasons why ivy plants can die.
-This should give you a better understanding of what has been happening each time you lose an ivy plant.
+This should give you a better understanding of what has been happening each time you lose one of these plants.

 1 – Improper Lighting

-Improper lighting can cause most types of plants to die, and it likely isn’t going to surprise you to hear that too much light or too little light could kill your ivy plant.
+Improper lighting can cause most types of plants to die, and it likely isn’t going to surprise you to hear that too much light or too little light could kill your ivy plant as well.

-Some types of ivy plants will feature white variegation on the leaves, and these plants do better with indirect sunlight.
-If your ivy plants have pure green leaves, then they might do better in direct sunlight.
+Some types will feature white variegation on the leaves, and these plants do better with indirect sunlight.
+If your ivy plants have pure green leaves, they might do better in direct sunlight.

 The variegated leaves are much more likely to burn or otherwise get damaged when exposed to the sun, and this means that you need to be more careful.

 Remember that light issues can easily kill plants if you aren’t paying attention.
 If your ivy plant gets too little light, it could wither and die.